Helping You Understand the

 Types of custody in Oklahoma:

 Physical Custody - The time that each parent spends physically with each child.
-This is where the child will live and can affect decisions of who will likely receive child support payments.
+This is where the child will live and can have an impact on the decision of who will likely receive child support payments.

-Legal Custody - The responsibility a parent has in making important decisions for the child, including education, healthcare, religion, lifestyle, etc.
+Legal Custody - The responsibility a parent has in making important decisions for the child, including but not limited to, education, healthcare, religion, discipline, lifestyle, etc.

-Custody can be awarded as sole, joint, or joint legal custody with a primary custodial parent.
+Custody can be awarded as sole, joint, or joint legal custody with or without a primary custodial parent.

 How Are Child Custody Arrangements Decided in Oklahoma?